larsjoakimgrahn/advent-of-code/README.md

 https://adventofcode.com

+Trying out ruby for fun and giggles.

-Only includes solution for part 2, at least for 2018-1 and 2018-2.
+Some days only include solution for part 2.